tefi-anbessa/test_bench/docs/AI memories/Role Hierarchy and Permissions.md

 - **Permissions**:
   - There should be only one user granted this role for each project instance
   - Create, edit and update a project instance and its child resources
-  - Can assign/revoke `:team_member` roles within their project
+  - Can grant or revoke project roles (currently limited to `:team_member` but may be extended in the future)
-  - Can manage (create/destroy) roles within their project
+  - Has full authority over role management within their project (except for project owner role which is managed by admins)
   - Cannot destroy the project itself (only app_owner can do this)

 ### Team Member